 This program is specifically designed for ophthalmic nurses, technicians and allied health professionals.

 Upon completion of this activity, attendees should be better able to:

-Assess methods and modalities for the for the identification and treatment of anterior segment/cornea disorders.
+Assess methods and modalities for the identification and treatment of anterior segment/cornea disorders.

 Examine current evidence about the diagnosis and treatment of dry eye and ocular surface diseases.

-Summarize new information regarding the use of corneal crosslinking.
+Summarize new information regarding the use of laser and SMILE in refractive procedures.

 Evaluate new developments in medical, surgical, and diagnostic procedures for their ability to optimize vision in patients undergoing cataract and refractive surgery.

 Describe new advances in the diagnosis of retinal diseases.
-Examine new evidence regarding the surgical management of retinal disorders, including the use of new technology and techniques.
+Examine new evidence regarding the medical and surgical management of retinal disorders and trauma, including the use of new technology and techniques.